awjchen/SonoCleaner/doc/usersGuide.md

 the other high-curvature points until it finds a suitable partner.
 If there is a suitable partner, it processes them and proceeds to the earliest of the remaining high-curvature points.
-If the program cannot find a match for the first point, it simply ignores it and proceeds with the next earliest point.
-A consequence of this simplistic search is that any error in the labelling of a level-shift is more likely to affect the labelling of subsequent level-shifts: if the labelling procedure does not fail, fine; but if it does, it may do so in a strange way.
+If the program cannot find a match for the first point, the program discards the first point and proceeds with the next earliest point.
+A consequence of this simplistic search is that any error in the labelling of a level-shift is more likely to affect the labelling of subsequent
+level-shifts: if the labelling procedure does not fail, fine; but if it does, it may do so catastrophically.

 As in the automatic procedure for eliminating level-shifts, we must accept total changes in slope "close enough" to zero in order to account for random noise.
 This tolerance is set equal to _twice_ the 'noise threshold'.
 We must use a factor of two since the maximum change in _slope_ between adjacent segments due to random noise is twice as large that for the _absolute distance_.

-Due to the two ways in which we tolerate random noise (in the identification of high-curvature points, and matching total changes in slope between two such points), the labelling procedure requires that the level-shift threshold must be at least _three times_ as large as the noise threshold, otherwise smaller level-shifts near the level-shift threshold may not be properly labeled.